AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/reputation-system-simulation.md

 What kind of reputation system produces the strongest balance of:

-- credibility
+- Credibility
-- fairness
+- Fairness
-- portability across projects
+- Portability across projects
-- resistance to manipulation
+- Resistance to manipulation
-- usefulness in decision-making
+- Usefulness in decision-making

 ---

 ## Example Inputs

 ### Contributors
-- human builders with varying delivery history
+- Human builders with varying delivery history
-- new contributors with no track record
+- New contributors with no track record
-- agents with measurable but uneven output quality
+- Agents with measurable but uneven output quality
-- funders or coordinators relying on trust signals
+- Funders or coordinators relying on trust signals

 ### Reputation Models to Compare
 1. Simple project completion history